What is Single Sign-On (SSO) and how does it work in Purple Mash?

 Password Changes: If a pupil or staff member changes their Office 365 or Google password (or is required to by their IT department), the next time they login to Purple Mash, they'll be prompted to input their relevant password again.
 Normally, unless a recent password change has taken place, Purple Mash will bypass the full login screen so that clicking on the Google or Office 365 Sign In button will take them straight into their Purple Mash account.

-Class Assignments: Staff and pupils still need to be assigned to classes via the 2Lasso Administrative Dashboard.
+Class Assignments: Staff and pupils still need to be assigned to classes via the Manage Users Dashboard.
 SSO does not obviate the need for class assignments.

 Role Designations for Staff: Purple Mash school administrators still need to designate staff roles (as either teachers or admins).
 SSO does not know by itself what rights or permissions a teacher has.